AlexMiguel741/AlexMiguel741/README.md

 ### 👨‍💻 About Me

 Backend Software Engineer with 4+ years of experience.
+Currently working for @United Machining.
 A Politecnico di Milano graduate (Automation & Control Engineering) with a focus on Software Engineering and AI/ML.
 Driven by curiosity, I actively experiment with and build applications using the latest Generative-AI frameworks.

 ---